 Qualifying for VR services is different from qualifying for special education.

-transition plan.
-Its purpose is to create a smooth transition to whatever she plans to do after high school.
+When high school students have an , the (IDEA) says they have to have a transition plan.
+Its purpose is to create a smooth transition to whatever they plan to do after high school.
 That might include going to college or going straight to work.

 But what if it seems like your child’s learning and thinking differences might be a big obstacle to finding employment?
-Or to keeping a job once she gets it?
+Or to keeping a job?

-Depending on her needs, she might be able to get help from the vocational rehabilitation (VR) agency in your state.
+Your child might be able to get help from the vocational rehabilitation (VR) agency in your state.
 VR services are for people with all types of disabilities.
-The services are designed to help with work, education and independent living.
+The services are designed to help with work, education, and independent living.

 It’s also important to know that the requirements to qualify for VR are different from those for special education.
 Plus, they vary from state to state.
-Even if your child has had an IEP, she must apply and qualify for VR services.
-And her learning or thinking difference has to be a major barrier to her getting and keeping a job.
+Even students who have an IEP must apply and qualify for VR services.
+And a learning or thinking difference has to be a major barrier to getting and keeping a job.

-She can apply for services with your help or on her own.
+Your child can apply for services with your help or independently.
 Someone from the school’s transition team can also make a referral and send in the application.

 An eligibility decision is usually made within 60 days.
-If your child qualifies for services, her VR counselor will work with her to create an Individualized Plan for Employment (IPE).
+If your child qualifies for services, the VR counselor will work with your child to create an Individualized Plan for Employment (IPE).
 Like an IEP, an IPE is a legal document that lists both goals and services.
 The plan is reviewed every year.